bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### failure.cc_lookup

-- `"failure.cc_lookup"`: (object) We could not lookup the country code from the user's IP.
+We could not lookup the country code from the user's IP.

 This event includes the following attributes: